Marking an historic milestone in healthcare, Penn Medicine opened its doors to the largest LEED Gold healthcare project in the world.

-Planning to be fully completed in 2021, Southland is providing lean mechanical and plumbing services including 504 in-patient beds, 47 operation rooms, an emergency department, support services, connections to both the Hospital of the University of Pennsylvania and the Perelman Center for Advanced Medicine, and 6 levels of underground parking.
+The award-winning project included a 17-story, 1.5 million square foot hospital and featured 504 in-patient beds, 47 operation rooms, an emergency department, support services, connections to both the Hospital of the University of Pennsylvania and the Perelman Center for Advanced Medicine, and 6 levels of underground parking.

 During the original planned construction, the COVID-19 pandemic became a significant global issue.
-In support of the pandemic, parts of this project were accelerated by 15 months to support Pennsylvania’s pressing healthcare needs.
-The accelerated plans were backed by the Integrated Project Delivery (IPD) team’s innovative efforts to provide a COVID-19 response in two weeks.
+In support of the pandemic, parts of this project were accelerated by 15 months to support Pennsylvania's pressing healthcare needs.
+The accelerated plans were backed by the IPD team's innovative efforts to provide COVID-19 response within two weeks.

 To honor Penn's commitment to the environment and quality care, Southland and the IPD team utilized new technology, eco-friendly construction, flexible solutions, and the IFOA agreement to continually complete work and change scope as necessary regarding the global pandemic requirements.

 Utilizing Lean construction, Southland manufactured 25 percent of material offsite, including more than 570 mechanical, electrical, and plumbing racks and all 504 bathrooms for each patient room.
 This process minimized onsite waste, reduced traffic impact and site congestion, increased quality, and lowered cost.

 The facility was constructed to cut 30 percent of typical indoor water use and more than 20 percent of the water required for the building's HVAC equipment is provided by water captured (rainwater, condensate, and foundation dewatering) and reused onsite.